 For plot, add some twists by weaving a new thread into complicated patterns.
 You don’t want your reader to guess the story before it unfolds, so weave in carefully chosen elements that add surprises and originality.
 Choose patterns that are unexpected to keep your reader interested.

 Characters who are too consistent are flat and dull, but adding texture makes them more realistic and interesting.
 A smooth talker should have some rough edges, while a course man can become more dimensional when you add softness that only shows itself occasionally.
 Your reader will want to spend time examining the lights and shadows created by the contrasts you’ve woven into your characters.

 You can make the physical setting of your story more interesting by adding color.
 Choose colors that work with your story.
 For example, Victorian London was smoky, dirty, and grey.
 If you want your color palette to blend with your story, don’t write in too many bright, sunny days.

 As you weave the warp into the weft, be careful.
 You don’t want a gaudy end product that is full of badly placed details that detract from the skill of your craft.
 Rather, you want to include features that enrich your story, and pull your reader along as you weave each element into the others.

 If we learn to use the techniques of weaving in writing, we can create richly textured tapestries that we’ll be proud to display.

 Rhonda Kronyk is a full-time professional editor.
 She left a skilled-trades career to pursue her love of the English language.
-Please visit her editing website to get to know her better.
-Or find Rhonda on Facebook.

 Are you a skilled story weaver?
 What are your favorite techniques for keeping your writing interesting and intriguing?
 Share your tips in Comments, below.